contacttimowolf-netizen/innovation-intelligence-suite/06_doc/user_queries.md

 ("Which emerging fields should we focus on first?)
 - comparative questions
 (“What are the main approaches to AI-based recycling?”)

+✅ Each tests different RAG capabilities
+✅ Good for evaluating specific query types
+✅ Clear separation of concerns
+✅ Better for tracking performance metrics

 # Data Options